|

 Bulge that the tanks were widely used.

-Italeri model is the only game in town for the Chaffee, and it's
+For a long time, the Italeri model from 1986 (#244) was the only game in town for the Chaffee, and it was

 generally respected as a better-than-average kit.
 Most complaints